College ID FAQ

 How does the registration process work?

 Register by clicking on the Programs tab above.
-You will also be asked to submit a recent health physical and complete a waiver that can be returned via email.
-Registrations will not be considered complete until payment is received and the medical paperwork and waiver is on file.
+Registrations will not be considered complete until payment is received and the waivers are on file.

 Do you offer any discounts?

-Only when registering for multiple clinics.
-NCAA rules prohibit us from offering other discounts.
+NCAA rules prohibit us from offering discounts.
 The clinic will be filled on a first come, first served basis.

 What is the refund policy?